This is the privacy notice for the ARAG Legal website brought to you by ARAG Plc (ARAG).

 - Consent in relation to the disclosure of personal data to our insurers in connection with notified claims or circumstances

 To participate in quality assurance schemes involving external firms or organisations conducting audits or quality checks.
-Consent To send marketing communications to you by email or text message, we will process Contact Data, Identity Data and Marketing and Communications Data, Profile Data, Support Data, Transaction Data and Usage Data Consent To ensure that we do not send marketing communications to you if you have indicated that you do not wish to receive these, we will process Contact Data, Identity Data, and Marketing and Communications Data Necessary to comply with a legal obligation To send legal bulletins to you by email, we will process Contact Data, Identity Data and Marketing and Communications Data Necessary for our legitimate interests (to support our products/services and to grow our business) To administer and protect our business and this website (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data), we will process Contact Data, Identity Data, Service Data and Technical Data
+Consent To send marketing communications to you by email or text message, we will process Contact Data, Identity Data, Marketing and Communications Data, Profile Data, Support Data and Usage Data Consent To ensure that we do not send marketing communications to you if you have indicated that you do not wish to receive these, we will process Contact Data, Identity Data, and Marketing and Communications Data Necessary to comply with a legal obligation To send legal bulletins to you by email, we will process Contact Data, Identity Data and Marketing and Communications Data Necessary for our legitimate interests (to support our products/services and to grow our business) To administer and protect our business and this website (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data), we will process Contact Data, Identity Data, Service Data and Technical Data

 - Necessary for our legitimate interests (for running our business, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise)